[Originally published: Jan. 29, 2020. Updated: May 20, 2022]

 Meanwhile, scientists continue to study the virus closely.
 In addition to the vaccines that are now available in the U.S. and other countries, multiple vaccines are being studied.
 What’s more, companies that have produced vaccines are looking at whether they might need to tweak them to better protect against new mutations of the virus, as scientists continue to study how those mutations are affecting the rate of contagion and their potential for causing severe disease.

 Doctors are also refining their approaches to treating COVID-19.
-The antiviral drug remdesivir, is the first and only drug to receive full FDA approval for patients ages 12 and older after some evidence showed it could reduce the number of days spent in the hospital.
-Studies on dexamethasone, a widely available corticosteroid (or steroid), have shown a link between the drug and a reduction of deaths from COVID-19 by a third for patients with “severe and critical” cases of COVID-19.
-Yale and other medical centers now have special clinics to treat patients with long-COVID symptoms.
+The antiviral drug remdesivir, is the first and only drug to receive full FDA approval after some evidence showed it could reduce the number of days spent in the hospital.
+Other COVID-19 treatments, including Paxlovid, an antiviral pill, are also available.

 5. If you feel ill, here's what you should do